Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 Hive Metastore Thrift Service
 -----------------------------

-In a Kerberized Hadoop cluster, access to the Hive metastore Thrift service is done using the Simple Authentication and Security Layer (SASL).
+In a Kerberized Hadoop cluster, Presto accesses the Hive metastore Thrift service through :abbr:`SASL (Simple Authentication and Security Layer)`.
 Kerberos authentication for the metastore is configured in the connector's properties file using the following properties:

 ================================================== ============================================================ ==========
 Property Name                                      Description                                                  Default